Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/Sentences.md

 ## Activities
 - Compare histogram functions to `Dictogram` and `Listogram` class instance methods
-- Quick lecture and discussion on [how OOP actually works] under the hood
+- Discuss advantages of classes and object-oriented programming (OOP)
 - Lecture and discussion on building Markov chains and performing random walks

 ## Objectives